-The majority of these features are not that relevant to business users who just require voice and perhaps data mobile access at a competitive price.
+The majority of these features are now relevant in most offices.
+Yet, most businesses need to focus on voice and perhaps data mobile access at a competitive price.

-Mobile data has become very important with the introduction of 3G Networks and their improved data capability.
-Many businesses are improving their service and making significant productivity gains by providing key staff with hand held devices that access e-mail or mobile data adaptors for their laptops.
+Mobile data has become very important since the introduction of 4G Networks and their improved data capability.
+Many businesses are improving their service and making significant productivity gains by providing key staff with handheld devices that access multiple online services that regularly become essential.

 2. Mobile carriers and networks

 Consists of a collection of different wireless networks developed as an enhancement over the previous 3G network architecture.
 The 4G Network provides higher bandwidth up to a value of 100 Mbps, enough to handle reliable voice communications and most video conferencing and real-time collaboration needs.